Debt Consolidation vs. Refinancing Student Loans

-If your loans need a tune-up, there are several ways to simplify life and reduce your expenses.
-Two of the most common options include debt consolidation and refinancing.
-You might need to do one or both of those, so get familiar with what they do (and don’t do) for you.
+If your student loans need a tune-up, there are several ways to simplify life and reduce your expenses.
+Two common options are debt consolidation and refinancing.
+You might need to do one or both of these, so get familiar with what they do (and don’t do) for you.

-First, it’s helpful to clarify the differences between student consolidation and refinancing a loan.
+First, clarify the differences between consolidation and refinancing a student loan:

-Consolidation happens when you combine multiple loans into a single loan.
-The concept is many to one: instead of dealing with several separate loans, monthly payments, and billing statements, you can bundle everything together and handle it with one payment.
-If you prefer, you could call this “simplification” instead of consolidation.
+Consolidation: Combine multiple loans into a single loan.
+The concept is many to one: Instead of dealing with several separate loans, monthly payments, and billing statements, you bundle everything and handle it with one payment.
+You could call this “simplification” instead of consolidation.

-Debt consolidation "programs" can also cause confusion: programs are services offered by credit counseling agencies and similar organizations.
-The idea is that the agency will negotiate with creditors to make payments more affordable.
-You do only make one payment, but the payment goes to the agency, which then pays off your multiple loans for you.
+Debt consolidation "programs" can cause confusion.
+Programs are services offered by credit counseling agencies and similar organizations.
+The idea is the agency will negotiate with creditors to make payments more affordable.
+You only make one payment, but the payment goes to the agency, which then pays off your multiple loans for you.

 Federal Loan Consolidation

 When you have multiple federal student loans, you can consolidate those loans using a Direct Consolidation Loan.
-The interest rate you pay, as a whole, will not change – you’ll end up with a weighted rate on the resulting loan that is effectively the same rate you were paying on those loans separately.
-That single rate will apply to all of the debt you consolidate, which may or may not matter (if you somehow had one loan with a high rate relative to other loans, it might be better to pay that off aggressively instead of adding it to your consolidation loan).
+The interest rate you pay, as a whole, will not change—you’ll end up with a weighted rate on the resulting loan that is effectively the same rate you were paying on those loans separately.
+That single fixed rate will apply to all the debt you consolidate, which may or may not matter.
+Iif you had one loan with a high rate relative to other loans, it might be better to pay that off aggressively instead of adding it to your consolidation loan.

-Consolidating might also give you the option to change your repayment schedule.
+Consolidating might also allow you to change your repayment schedule.
 For example, you might be able to stretch out repayment over 25 years instead of a shorter period.
-However, a longer repayment period means you’ll pay more interest over the life of those loans, you’ll enjoy a lower monthly payment today at the expense of a higher overall cost.
+However, a longer repayment period means you’ll pay more interest over the life of those loans.
+You’ll enjoy a lower monthly payment today at the expense of a higher overall cost.

 Refinancing with Private Lenders